4 out of 5 people found this review helpfulwrite a review of this game

 SummaryThe greatest 2-D platform game ever made.
 Period.

+The BadIt's hard to think of much to say against this game.
+The password system, which consists of putting different items in a grid, was annoying.
+But this is a pretty trivial complaint.
 I think the main sticking-point is over the hero's ability to jump (not an insignificant factor in a platform game).
 From the evidence of this game, and many others in the Castlevania series, the Belmont family members all seem to inherit the ability to jump like artheritic rhinos.
 The character feels heavy in the air, and cannot re-adjust once he's taken off.
 Furthermore, some gaps seem to be further than he's capable of jumping (normally the ones over spikes and bottom-less pits), which can lead to some frustrating moments.
 Also, there are issues with the responsiveness of the character when you press to jump.
 This again is a pretty minor complaint of the straw-clutching variety (although try telling that to someone who's just seen Simon walk of the platform to his doom, despite his efforts to make him do otherwise....).